eo-training/eo-training.github.io/language-officers.md

 * Schedule and attend an in-person hiring paperwork appointment.
 * Complete all training requirements for the next scheduled Fairfax County election.
 * Serve in the next scheduled election as a Language Officer

-A referring officer may earn a <span>$25</span> bonus for each new Language Officer they refer.
-For example, if someone refers 3 new Language Officers who meet all requirements, they would receive a <span>$75</span> bonus.

 **WHAT ARE EXAMPLES OF WHY A BONUS IS NOT EARNED AND PAID?**